 Then he added, ‘Always remember, just because you feel pain and anxiety when you meditate, does not mean stillness is not here.
 Stillness reveals whatever stands in its way.
 And stillness will renew you on every level, so long as you keep going.’”

 We close our eyes, and unlike every other waking period of our day, we choose to sit totally still – something we’re not used to.
-And on that space, uninterrupted by outer distractions, it is inevitable that we meet our inner Self – the truth of what we have become.
-And I would say, considering everything, that the anxiety you’re experiencing is a common reaction.
+And on that space, uninterrupted by outer distractions, it is inevitable that we will meet our inner Self – the truth of what we have become.
+And I would say, considering everything, that the anxiety you’re experiencing is a common reaction to that meeting.

 So then, what to do?

 - Ignore all the expectations you have of what you want from meditation, and accept what’s happening now … and now …. and now.
 Accept the feelings of anxiety as they are, in each moment.

 - Break the anxiety down to it’s most basic element, aside from what your mind is making of it.
 That is to say, look past your dislike of it.
 Go into how it feels in your body – the physical aspect of the anxiety.
 Work on relaxing the patterns of tension it’s causing in your body.
 Being the cause of all your mental reactions, the physicality of the anxiety is the only aspect you can can change.

 So, work with the sensations.